Access4Learning/sif3-framework-java/SIF3InfraREST/README.md

   section 5.11.

 **Please refer to the detailed release notes in "release/v0.13.0" carefully to ensure that your project is upgraded properly to the new framework version.**

+## Version from MMM DD, 2018: v0.14.0 - Various changes
+___
+**AS OF THIS VERSION ALL FRAMEWORK LIBRARIES ARE COMPILED WITH JAVA 8.
+THE FRAMEWORK MAY NO LONGER SUPPORT OR RUN ON JAVA VERSIONS OLDER THAN JAVA 8.**
+___

+**Please refer to the detailed release notes in "release/v0.14.0" carefully to ensure that your project is upgraded properly to the new framework version.**

 # Download Instructions
 How to download this project: